acornanalytics/cookiecutter-data-science/README.md

     └── src                <- Source code directory for the project ├─ __init__.py    <- Makes this src directory a Python module ├─ core.py        <- Refactored code goes here
-         └─ utils.py       <- Where to store helper functions that do not belong in `core.py`
+         └─ utils.py       <- Helper functions that do not belong in `core.py`
 ```

 ## How to Use This Cookiecutter